 Below you can read the Daily Themes to give you a better idea of topics we will cover.
 There will be something for everyone… handmade crafts, baking, cooking, country walks, reading, talking, and animal care.
 Plus, my four little kids will be around, joining us from time to time.
 It really will be like you’re just joining in the family.

-Basically, the week is intended for anyone interested (having completed grades 9 through 12) in experiencing the goodness of a week on a family farm.
+Basically, the week is intended for anyone interested (grades 8 through 12, ages 13-19) in experiencing the goodness of a week on a family farm.
 Welcome to the family!